-This small site lies on the North side of Leicester Road to the West of the bulk of present housing development.
+This small site lies on the north side of Leicester Road to the west of the bulk of present housing development.
 It is in the County Council's list of sites which received a positive sustainability appraisal for housing development.
 Its southern edge lies on a good transport route and can be linked easily to the town centre for vehicular traffic, cyclists and pedestrians.
-The sustainability appraisal/strategic environment assessment which accompanies this Plan provides the evidence that this proposal is appropriate and sustainable.
+The RCC site appraisal which accompanies this Plan provides the evidence that this proposal is appropriate and sustainable.
 It is compliant with emerging planning policy in Rutland and the policies put forward in this Neighbourhood Plan.
-The site would lend itself to a joint access with other sites onto Leicester Road, perhaps via a roundabout.
-This would enhance community safety on the Leicester Road and reduce traffic speeds, a long standing issue with the local residents and the community speed watch team.
+The site would lend itself to a joint access with other sites onto Leicester Road, perhaps via a roundabout or other traffic intervention.
+This would enhance community safety on the Leicester Road and reduce traffic speeds, a long standing issue with local residents and the community speed watch team.